crowdgames/signaligner-web/index.md

 If you have used Signaligner Pro as part of your research and want to get more details, please read and cite the following paper.

 * Aditya Ponnada, Seth Cooper, Qu Tang, Binod Thapa-Chhetry, Josh Aaron Miller, Dinesh John, and Stephen Intille.
 (2021).
 Signaligner Pro: A Tool to Explore and Annotate Multi-day Raw Accelerometer Data.
 In 2021 IEEE International Conference on Pervasive Computing and Communications Workshops (PerCom Workshops).
-(To appear)

 The original idea for Signaligner Pro stems from the following paper.
 Please get in touch for more details.
 The open access manuscript can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6876631/).